vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 This command decodes the ASN.1 structure and derives the public key from the private one.
 Sometimes, OpenSSL is adding a null byte (0x00) in front of the private part, I don't know why it does that but you have to trim any leading zero bytes in order to use it with Ethereum.

 The private key **must be 32 bytes and not begin with 0x00** and the public one **must be uncompressed and 64 bytes long** or 65 with the constant 0x04 prefix.
-More on that on the next section.
+More on that in the next section.

 ## Derive the Ethereum address from the public key

 The public key is what we need in order to derive its Ethereum address.
 Every EC public key begins with the 0x04 prefix before giving the location of the two point on the curve.
 You should remove this leading 0x04 byte in order to hash it correctly.
-I recommend the excellent [Cloudflare article on elliptic curves](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).
+I recommend the excellent [Cloudflare article on elliptic curves](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) if you want more details.

 Use any method you like to get it in the form of an hexadecimal string (without line return nor semicolon).
 Here is an example of extraction using *grep*, *tail*, *tr* and *sed*.
 I'm sure there's an easier way to do but I'm not a bash guru.
 You can find the scripts (python as well) on [my github repository](https://github.com/vkobel/ethereum-generate-wallet).